giserh/PySlope/README.md

 Slope Stability, alpha 1.0

 Who is the program intended for and what is it about?

 The program written is a slope stability analysis program.
 Given a set of 2-D x,y values that should indicate the profile of a slope the program works out the Factor of Saftey of the slope depending on where the circle intersects with the elevational profile.
-So far it only uses the method of slices to obtain the results by following this [equation](http://www.HostMath.com/Show.aspx?Code=%5Cfrac%7B%5Csum%7Bc_il_i%20%2B%20(w_icosa_i%20-%20u_il_i)tan%5Cphi%5E%5Cprime%7D%7D%7B%5Csum%7Bwsina%7D%7D):
+So far it only uses the ordinary method of slices to obtain the results by following this [equation](http://www.HostMath.com/Show.aspx?Code=%5Cfrac%7B%5Csum%7Bc_il_i%20%2B%20(w_icosa_i%20-%20u_il_i)tan%5Cphi%5E%5Cprime%7D%7D%7B%5Csum%7Bwsina%7D%7D)

+This program is intended to anyone who is interested in doing slope stability analysis.

 What does it do?